 President Roosevelt had a number of medical issues.
 These included heart problems, high blood pressure and bronchitis.
 His memory was also beginning to fail as he became weak.

 Towards the end of World War Two, his frailty obvious, he was still re-elected as President in 1944.

 In April 1945, following the stress of war and the election, President Roosevelt went to Warm Springs, Georgia.
 It was here that the President died while sitting for a portrait.

-Do you have any interesting or fun facts about Franklin D. Roosevelt that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Franklin D. Roosevelt?
+Share them in the comments below!